urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

   Static binding is resolved at compile time, while dynamic binding is resolved at runtime, for this reason static binded members will have better performance

 Encapsulation
+  "default" modifier
-  "default" modifier allows access to any other classes inside the same package.
-If no access modifier is specified, this is the default modifier
+    Allows access to any other classes inside the same package If no access modifier is specified, the default modifier is applied "protected" modifier
-  "protected" modifier allows access only to child classes "private" modifier allos access only to methods in the same class "public" modifier allows acces to all packages in the program Access level can be extended by inherited classes (for example, overriding a private or protected method with a public one) Access level cannot be narrowed by inherited classes (for example, it's not possible to override a public method with a private or protected one)
+    Allows access only to child classes, or to classes in same package "private" modifier
+    Allows access only to methods in the same class "public" modifier
+    Allows access to all packages in the program Access level can be extended by inherited classes (for example, overriding a private or protected method with a public one) Access level cannot be narrowed by inherited classes (for example, it's not possible to override a public method with a private or protected one)

 Object class
   All classes inherit from Object class, which has a constructor and the methods: